As a business or website owner, chances are that you’ve already come across the term “link-building”.

 Why is Link Building important?

 Search engines use backlinks to discover new web pages to recommend on their result pages.
-Your backlinks also determine where your website ranks on the search results.
+Your backlinks also determine where your website ranks on the search results

 Think of backlinks as votes of confidence for your online business.
 Search engine algorithms view backlinks as a measure of your site’s authority.
 The more recommendations your site has through backlinks, the more trustworthy your business is in the online space.

-As I mentioned earlier, quality link building involves more than just posting generic backlinks to your site everywhere online.
+As I mentioned earlier, quality link building involves more than posting generic backlinks to your site everywhere online.
 Not all links are good links, and more does not always mean better (see here for how many backlinks you really need).
-Other than backlinks, Google and other search engines consider many other factors when crawling your website.

 For example, let’s say your business is in the AI chatbot niche.
 A good link would be:

-The anchor text would sematically relate to the linked article itself.
 Quality link building, also known as white-hat link building, involves placing backlinks to your website only when it’s relevant and helpful to the user.

 As such, you need to ask yourself the following questions when you’re link-building for your site: